boxingbeetle/softfab/src/softfab/docs/reference/wrappers/contents.md

 # Writing a Wrapper

-It describes the procedure for integrating a build or test framework into SoftFab.
+Wrappers are glue scripts to integrating a build or test framework into SoftFab.
 Among other topics are discussed: variables, passing the results and example wrappers in different languages.

 ## Prerequisites